Questions and answers on monetary policy implementation

 Why do banks have an interest in carrying out money market transactions with the SNB?

 In the past, the banking system was faced with a liquidity deficit; in other words, it needed liquidity.
 The SNB implemented its monetary policy by providing the banking system with temporary liquidity, which meant that banks had to request further liquidity on an ongoing basis.
-This is how, through the amount of liquidity provided and the interest rate, the SNB steered the money market and the reference interest rate, the three-month Libor for Swiss franc investments.
+This is how, through the amount of liquidity provided and the interest rate, the SNB steered the money market and its reference interest rate at the time, the three-month Libor for Swiss franc investments.
 Since 2010, however, the banking system has been characterised by excess liquidity.
 The exceptionally high level of liquidity is due to the SNB's foreign exchange transactions against Swiss francs.

 Is the high level of sight deposits at the SNB a sign that banks are hoarding their money at the SNB instead of putting it into circulation?